sreggani/ContactRecaster/README.md

     <   Loss-tolerance   > is defined as the maximum number of lost beacons allowed
     <   %beacons lost     > is defined as the percentage of lost beacons from the whole mobility trace

-    WARNING: this parameter is not yet integrated into the code even if it will appear in the name of teh final
+    WARNING: the last parameter is not yet integrated into the code even if it will appear in the name of the final
     rewritten trace

 Building